 • Defences against email, admin, and other things that use apparent urgency to disguise themselves as important

 And finally, there’s the writing itself!
-We can test out techniques for galvanizing the creative process, and spend time with the words you’re creating, for example via:
+We can test out techniques for galvanizing the creative process, and spend time with the sentences you’re creating, for example via:

 • Annotated editing, where I edit a sample of your writing, providing explanations for my changes and suggestions

-• Adaptable templates and methods to help you take up new perspectives on your project (or a subsection of it), including for generating good research questions
+• Adaptable templates and tools to help you take up new perspectives on your project (or a subsection of it), including (in academic pieces) to generate good research questions for the next phase

-• Ways to make writing feel less like (the difficult kind of) writing—all kinds of variants on talking often work wonders!
+• Ways to make writing feel less like (the difficult kind of) writing—I find that many variants on talking can work wonders!

-I love what a powerful tool for thinking writing is, and find it extremely satisfying to help thoughts grow clearer thanks to a bit of writing-habit redesign.
+I love what a powerful tool for thinking writing is, and I find it extremely satisfying to help thoughts grow clearer thanks to a solid bit of writing-habit redesign.

 Pursuing academic (or other professional) success to the detriment of your health (or happiness), as I see it.